agnes-magomo/CFG_Projects/Assignment_2_python/README.md

 ## API Used ##
 **Harry Potter API**: https://hp-api.onrender.com/api/characters

+The API is free and it provides information about various characters in happy potter It is used to randomly fetch data which is then transformed into questions for the user.
+The data from the API is translated into JSON format to allow python readability

 ### How to play:
 1. **Run the game**: Once game is started, a random question appears.
 2. **Answer the question**: Type your answer (remember to use capital letters for names).